Today is all about A Gutsy Girl with Crohn’s.

 I didn’t have the energy I once had.
 I didn’t feel confident showing up in my body.
 I was sick of telling myself that I would always be size 12, and that I should just “accept” it.
 So in January of 2012, I completely changed what I put in my mouth and also started working out and doing bootcamp up to four times a week.

 Eating clean for me meant eating little to no dairy, cutting out milk and caffeine completely and eating mostly vegetables and fruit everyday.
+Also, I started a 14 day workout challenge that helped me get to my appropriate body weight.
 By no means was this easy…in fact there were times I felt I was “cheating” by eating a prune or two.
 I simply knew I deserved to feel better and wasn’t about to give up.
 By August of 2012 I was down 30 pounds and 6 inches in my waist.

 I’m a gutsy girl because I know it takes true motivation, self discipline and hard work to eat clean and stay healthy.
 You will not be the popular one when all your colleagues indulge in a cupcake or bagel with cream cheese and your reply is, “I don’t eat food that is processed.”
 When you turn down a drink because you don’t want the empty calories, your friends may not exactly give you a high five.